colbrydi/Research_guidelines/Mentor_Agreement.md

 ## 4. MSU Emploees

-If you are being paid as an MSU emploee you have the additional following requirements:
+If you are being paid as a MSU emploee you have the additional following requirements:

 ### 4.1 Timesheets:
-Time must be filled out online using the digital timesheet system found by logging into the following website:
+For hourly employees, time must be filled out online using the digital timesheet system found by logging into the following website:

 <http://ebs.msu.edu/>